ihengki17/workshop-fsi/README.md

 <br>

 Welcome to “Build Predictive Machine Learning Models Using Streaming Data Pipelines”!
 In this workshop, you will discover how to leverage the capabilities of Confluent Cloud to enable the development of predictive machine learning models using streaming data.
-We will focus on showcasing how Confluent Cloud, along with Apache Flink and Kafka, can facilitate the creation and deployment of effective data pipelines for real-time analytics.
+We will focus on showcasing how Confluent Cloud, along with ksqlDB and Kafka, can facilitate the creation and deployment of effective data pipelines for real-time analytics.

 By the end of this workshop, you'll have a clear understanding of how to utilize Confluent Cloud’s features to build a foundation for machine learning applications, empowering you to transform your streaming data into valuable predictions and insights.